HSU-F20-CS346/F20-346-course-materials/assignments/1 - Port Scanner/readme.md

 have been implemented.

 # Due Date
 The official deadline is Friday, September 4, 2020 by midnight.
+Submit your reflection and buddy report on Canvas.
+Be sure to include a licecap demo of your project in the root of your repository.
+Include a link in your main readme.md